matthewtodd/zmk-config/README.md

 ## Changes from Miryoku

-- Removed the mouse layer, for now.
+- Removed the [mouse layer][miryoku-mouse-layer], for now.
 I'm watching zmkfirmware/zmk#2477, which seems like it's close!
-- Removed the button layer, since I wasn't really using it.
+- Removed the [button layer][miryoku-button-layer], since I wasn't really using it.
-- Removed additional features (boot, base, tap, extra, opposite, current).
+- Removed [additional features][miryoku-additonal-features] (boot, base, tap, extra, opposite, current).
 - Removed keys I didn't use (insert, RGB, power & output toggles, scroll lock).
 - Added a [Sturdy][sturdy] layer so I can play around with it!
 I may add other experimental layouts like this from time to time.